Stories

 For any traveler, significant preparation often goes into planning for a trip – whether it be a two-day work trip or week-long vacation.
 But for the ~5.5 million wheelchair users in the U.S., there are even more logistics to consider and challenges to overcome when navigating airports and airplanes.

 People in wheelchairs have a vastly different flying experience.
 With current aircraft configurations, they must transfer out of their wheelchair, where they feel secure, to an uncomfortable seat not designed to support their bodies.
 Their chair is typically stored in the cargo hold, where damage may occur.
-After landing, they have to wait until their chair is available on the flight bridge before they can deplane.
+After landing, they have to wait until their chair is available on the jet bridge before they can deplane.
 These challenges create a stressful experience before, during and after the flight itself.

 Partnership with Delta Flight Products (DFP)